-• Solve RLC circuits in steady-state.

-- Analyse first-order circuits supplied by dc sources in transient operation. - Solve ac circuits in steady-state operation (both single-phase and three-phase). - Calculate active and reactive power in single-phase and three-phase circuits. - Calculate power factor in a circuit and learn methods to improve power factor value.
+- Solve RLC circuits in steady-state. - Analyse first-order circuits supplied by dc sources in transient operation. - Solve ac circuits in steady-state operation (both single-phase and three-phase). - Calculate active and reactive power in single-phase and three-phase circuits. - Calculate power factor in a circuit and learn methods to improve power factor value.

 - Knowledge and understanding of scientific principles and methodology necessary to underpin their education in their engineering discipline, to enable appreciation of its scientific and engineering context, and to support their understanding of relevant historical, current and future developments and technologies (assessed by exam).
 (SM1p) - Knowledge and understanding of mathematical and statistical methods necessary to underpin their education in their engineering discipline and to enable them to apply mathematical and statistical methods, tools and notations proficiently in the analysis and solution of engineering problems (assessed by online assignment).
-(SM2p)

-- Understanding of engineering principles and the ability to apply them to analyse key engineering processes (assessed by online assignment and exam).
-(EA1p)

-- Ability to identify, classify and describe the performance of systems and components through the use of analytical methods and modelling techniques (assessed by exam).
-(EA2p)

-- Ability to apply quantitative and computational methods in order to solve engineering problems and to implement appropriate action (assessed by online assignment and exam).
+(SM2p) - Understanding of engineering principles and the ability to apply them to analyse key engineering processes (assessed by online assignment and exam).
+(EA1p) - Ability to identify, classify and describe the performance of systems and components through the use of analytical methods and modelling techniques (assessed by exam).
+(EA2p) - Ability to apply quantitative and computational methods in order to solve engineering problems and to implement appropriate action (assessed by online assignment and exam).
 (EA3p)

-Assessment: Coursework 1 (5%)

-(Coursework 2 (5%)

-(Coursework 3 (10%)

-(Coursework 4 (5%)

-(Coursework 5 (5%)

-] Examination 1 (70%)
+Coursework 2 (5%) Coursework 3 (10%) Coursework 4 (5%) Coursework 5 (5%) Examination 1 (70%)

-Resit Assessment: Examination (Resit instrument) (100%)

-- tion: 5% Coursework 1: Section 2 and Section 3
+Assessment Description: 5% Coursework 1: Section 2 and Section 3

-5% Coursework 2: S ection 4

-10% Coursework 3: Section 5

-5% Coursework 4: S ection 6
+5% Coursework 2: Section 4 10% Coursework 3: Section 5 5% Coursework 4: Section 6

-5% Coursework 5: N IATLAB onramp
+5% Coursework 5: MATLAB onramp

 70% Examination

-This module is assess sed by a combination of examination and assessments.
-In order for the assessment marks to
+This module is assessed by a combination of examination and continual assessment.
+In order to pass the module students must achieve a minimum of 30% in the examination component, and a minimum of 40% overall for the module.
+If students do not meet the exam and module requirements they will receive a QF outcome and will be required to take a supplementary assessment in this module, even if their module mark is above 40%.

-count, you must achi eve at least 30% in the exam component.
-If you achieve less than 30% in the exam, then the

-module mark will be just the exam mark.

-Moderation approa ch to main assessment: Universal second marking as check or audit
+Moderation approach to main assessment: Moderation of the entire cohort as Check or Audit

-Assessment Feedba ck: Formal feedback lecture following the first assignment; feedback provided during office hour;

-standard feedback th rough College of Engineering intranet.
-Information provided includes average marks, maximum

-and minimum marks for the exam as a whole and for individual questions.
+Assessment Feedback: Formal feedback lecture following the first assignment; feedback provided during office hour; standard feedback through College of Engineering intranet.
+Information provided includes average marks, maximum and minimum marks for the exam as a whole and for individual questions.

-1: Failure Redemption of this module will be by 100% Examination .
+Failure Redemption: Failure Redemption of this module will be by 100% Examination .

+Reading List: Edward.
+Hughes, John Hiley; Keith Brown 1962-; Ian McKenzie Smith, Hughes electrical and electronic technology / Edward Hughes; revised by John Hiley, Keith Brown, and Ian McKenzie Smith., Pearson Education, 2012.ISBN: 9780273755104